Join us at Monster SCALE Summit for 50+ engineering talks and trainings | Free & online March 11-12 | Register now

 ScyllaDB Ltd. To: Maskit 4, Building C, Herzliya 4673304, Israel

-This notice was last updated on November 29, 2023, as required under the CCPA, we will update the CCPA Notice every 12 months.
+This notice was last updated on February 3, 2026.
+As required under the CCPA, we will update the CCPA Notice every 12 months.
 The last revision date will be reflected in the “Last Modified” heading at the top of this CCPA Notice.

 PART III: OTHER CALIFORNIA OBLIGATIONS